 - The Liberty Bell (Icons of America) (this nonfiction book is definitely for high-schoolers and adults – but very detailed)

 Tickets to tour Independence Hall are required but are also free, and sometimes you can reserve them in advance online.

 I say sometimes because we tried reserving some online and were told they were full; when we stopped by the desk in the Independence Visitor Center on the day of our visit, though, we were able to get a set!
 Moral of the story: It’s worth it to ask, even if you haven’t been able to register ahead.

-And while waiting, Sarah was introduced to The.
+And while waiting, Ashar was introduced to The.
 Greatest.
 Thing.
 Ever.

-One of the rangers, seeing we were with a family group instead of a school tour, came over and handed Sarah the start of the set of Independence Trading Cards.
+One of the rangers, seeing we were with a family group instead of a school tour, came over and handed Ashar the start of the set of Independence Trading Cards.

 But it also encourages the kids to interact with the rangers.
-In a tour group of 30 to 50 people, certainly little kids aren’t asking questions in front of the group (or even Sarah, who’s 12!)
-But after the tour, Sarah was able to go up to our guide and not only get a trading card but ask him an unanswered question she had, one-on-one.
+In a tour group of 30 to 50 people, certainly little kids aren’t asking questions in front of the group (or even Ashar, who’s 12!)
+But after the tour, Ashar was able to go up to our guide and not only get a trading card but ask him an unanswered question she had, one-on-one.